Esquites: Ingredients

 Esquites are generally made from white corn kernels that have been boiled and softened in water, which typically contains salt and epazote.
 Sometimes the corn is also sauteed in butter and onions after it has been boiled.
 The white corn kernels are first boiled until soft and tender in large pots and served in plastic or styrofoam cups, hence the name in English, "corn in cup".
 One can additionally find them being served in corn husks.
 The ingredients can vary; toppings for esquites include (but are not limited to) combinations of lime juice, chili powder or hot sauce, salt, Cotija cheese, and mayonnaise.
-In places like Mexico City they are also topped with Mexican Chapulines or crickets.
+In places like Mexico City they are sometimes also topped with Mexican Chapulines or crickets.

 A popular modern-day variation is to top the corn with blended Flamin' Hot Cheetos or Takis.
 New variations include all the same ingredients but mixed in with a chip bag of choice.